-Former POW Ted McLaughlin wanted to remember his best mates who perished at Sandakan.
-He followed his dream and was determined introduce a Memorial in Western Australia to honour and remember 130 West Australian young men who perished under the most appalling circumstances at the hands of their Japanese captors.
+Former POW Ted McLaughlin wanted to remember his best mate who perished at Sandakan.
+He followed his dream and was determined introduce a Memorial in Western Australia to honour and remember 131 West Australian young men who perished under the most appalling circumstances at the hands of their Japanese captors.

-In 1939, 28 year old Ted, a rice-farmer from NSW enlisted with AIF, and in 1940 became a gunner with 2/15th Field Artillery, 8th Division.
-The 2/15th arrived Singapore 15 August.
+Born 1906 Ardmore, County Derry, North Ireland arrived in Australia Nov 1928.
+He worked and share-farmed in NSW and In 1939, 28 year old Ted, a rice-farmer from NSW enlisted with AIF, and in 1940 became a gunner with 2/15th Field Artillery, 8th Division.
+The 2/15th Field Artillery arrived Singapore 15 August.
 In early December they were sent to Jahore and north into Malaysia to support other Battalions of 8th Division.

 All other Australian Divisions of 2nd AIF had been sent to ME.